 - Interested to know more?
 See 5 Best experiences of my own trips to Ha Giang here

-- For more information about getting to Ha Giang from Hanoi, accommodation in Ha Giang and so on, check out this Complete Ha Giang Travel Guide here.
+- For more information about getting to Ha Giang from Hanoi, accommodation in Ha Giang, and so on, check out this Complete Ha Giang Travel Guide here.

 2. Mu Cang Chai

-Mu Cang Chai is famous for its golden color of rice terraced fields in autumn.
-Located only 280 km from Hanoi, Mu Cang Chai will wow you with its picturesque landscape, unique H’mong culture and fascinating activities such as gliding competitions, traditional food festivals and musical performances from the local ethnic minorities.
+Located only 280 km from Hanoi, Mu Cang Chai will wow you with its picturesque landscape, unique Hmong culture, and fascinating events such as gliding competitions, traditional food festivals, and musical performances from the local ethnic minorities.

-Tips for travelling to Mu Cang Chai
+Tips for traveling to Mu Cang Chai

 3. Ta Xua

-If you visit Vietnam from December to March, cloud hunting in Ta Xua is an amazing experience that you should not miss.
 Ta Xua is a range of mountains in Son La Province (around 240 km from Hanoi).
-During winter time, you can behold mesmerising oceans of fluffy clouds from the tops of Ta Xua mountains.
-Trust me, this place is surreal!
-When I saw these breathtaking oceans of clouds for the first time, I thought I was in Heaven!
+During wintertime, you can behold mesmerizing oceans of fluffy clouds from the tops of the Ta Xua mountains.

-Tips for travelling to Ta Xua
+Tips for traveling to Ta Xua

 - The best time for cloud hunting in Ta Xua is from December to March.
-There are some other weather conditions which can increase your chance of seeing clouds as well, such as high humidity but sunny weather, etc.
+There are some other weather conditions that can increase your chance of seeing clouds as well, such as high humidity but sunny weather, etc.

-- To see more tips for hunting clouds in Ta Xua, plus other info about accommodation in Ta Xua, transportation to Ta Xua and so on, check out my detailed guide about visiting Ta XuaΒ here.
+- To see more tips for hunting clouds in Ta Xua, plus other info about accommodation in Ta Xua, transportation to Ta Xua, and so on, check out my detailed guide about visiting Ta Xua here.

 4. Pu Luong

-This place might be the most off the beaten track destination among all those that I mention in this blog.
-When I first visited Pu Luong last summer, I kept wondering to myself how such a beautiful place was still so fortunately unheard of among both Vietnamese and foreign travellers.
+When I first visited Pu Luong last summer, I kept wondering to myself how such a beautiful place still remained unheard of among both Vietnamese and foreign travelers.
 I mean, look at this breathtaking landscape!

 In addition, the landscape on the way from Hanoi to Pu Luong is also absolutely gorgeous!
-We passed by lots of green rice paddy fields, dreamy rivers and mountainous scenery.
+We passed by lots of green rice paddy fields, dreamy rivers, and mountainous scenery.
 We also bumped into local kids swimming boisterously in a channel under a beautiful bridge.
 The journey itself is quite rewarding π

-Tips for travelling to Pu Luong
+Tips for traveling to Pu Luong

-- Similar to Mu Cang Chai, the harvest season in Pu Luong is also around September – October.
-If you want to see golden terraced rice fields, come here during this period.
-However, visiting Pu Luong in the summer is also not a bad idea.
+- However, visiting Pu Luong in the summer is also not a bad idea.
 Since the climate here is much cooler, going to Pu Luong is definitely a good way to escape the (terrible) summer heat of Hanoi.

 - On the way to Pu Luong from Hanoi, you can also visit Mai Chau and Cuc Phuong National Park.